nachocab/clickme/README.md

 A template
 R

+It is easier to write a translator function than to modify the javascript visualization.

+We encourage using tests to make sure the format is correct.

 clickme is an R package that lets you plot your data on the browser using JavaScript visualizations.
 So you can do

 ```r